jchelikowsky/Matlab_Real_Space/README.md

 Electronic structure code for atoms, molecules, clusters and nanocrystals.

 # Author's Note
 For background material see:  Introductory Quantum Mechanics with MATLAB: For Atoms, Molecules, Clusters, and Nanocrystals by James R. Chelikowsky.
+The book is now available on Amazon.
+Please consider purchasing it.

 # Starting the Program

 Run MATLAB and then `RSDFT` inside the RSDFT/ directory for a GUI.
-Running `main` will instead run without any GUI.
+Running`main` will instead run without any GUI.
 The included help assumes use of the GUI.

 ## Entering coordinates of the system of interest.